Know The Difference

 Using Your Results

-Once you receive your test results, you can implement a personalized elimination plan to manage you or your pet’s symptoms.
+Once you receive your test results, you can implement a personalized diet plan to better manage you or your pet's nutritional intake.

 Want Personalized Help With Your Results?
 Try A Consultation.